Fault Tolerance for Service Function Chains: System Design Overview

+We design FTC to provide fault tolerance for a wide variety of middleboxes.
+FTC adheres to four requirements:

-\textbf{Correct recovery.} Strom and Yemeni \cite{optimistic-recovery} define correct recovery as follows: ``A system recovers correctly if its internal state after a failure is consistent with the observable behavior of the system before the failure''.
-The necessary condition for correct recovery in our system is as follows: no packet is released to the outside of a chain until all the information needed to reconstruct internal state (i.e., state of every middlebox that has processed the packet) consistent with this packet is stored in sufficient number of stable storage systems.
+\paragraph{Correct recovery:} FTC ensures that the middlebox behavior after a failure recovery is consistent with the behavior prior to the failure~\cite{optimistic-recovery}.
+To tolerate $f$ failures, a packet can only be released outside of a chain once all necessary information needed to reconstruct the internal state of all middleboxes is replicated to $f+1$ servers.

-\textbf{Low overhead and fast failure recovery.} A chain processes a high traffic volume and the state of middleboxes can be modified very frequently.
-At each middlebox of a chain, latency should be within 10 to 100~$\mu$s \cite{rollback}, and the fault tolerance mechanism must support an access rate of 100~k to 1~M times per second \cite{rollback}.
-Further, the processing required to achieve fault-tolerance should not significantly affect the throughput of the chain.
-Finally, recovery time must be short enough to prevent application outages (e.g., TCP timeout).
+\paragraph{Low overhead and fast failure recovery:} Fault tolerance for a chain must come with low overhead.
+A chain processes a high traffic volume and middlebox state can be modified very frequently.
+At each middlebox of a chain, latency should be within 10 to 100~$\mu$s~\cite{rollback}, and the fault tolerance mechanism must support accessing variables 100~k to 1~M times per second~\cite{rollback}.
+Recovery time must be short enough to prevent application outages.
+For instance, highly available services timeout in just a few seconds~\cite{ms-failover-tuning}.

-\textbf{Resource efficiency.} To isolate the effect of possible failures, replicas of a middlebox must be deployed on separate physical servers.
-We are interested in a system that requires fewer replicas and consequently fewer servers.
+\paragraph{Resource efficiency:} Finally, the fault tolerance solution should be resource efficient.
+To isolate the effect of possible failures, replicas of a middlebox must be deployed on separate physical servers.
+We are interested in a system that dedicates the fewest servers to achieve a fixed replication factor.